Last modified on August 4th, 2021

 This past year has forced many association management businesses to pivot and adopt new technologies in order to keep their organizations running smoothly, carry out tasks remotely, and to continue to serve their homeowners and board members.

 To better understand how the industry has adapted, the top challenges association management businesses have faced, and how they are preparing for the future, our team recently conducted an industry survey.
-Read on to discover a few of the most notable takeaways — and be sure to check back to see the full report in the coming weeks.
+Read on to discover a few of the most notable takeaways — and be sure to download the full report at the end of the article.

 Communication is One of the Biggest Challenges for Association Management Businesses